ubernostrum/django-registration/docs/model-workflow.rst

 ===================================

 This workflow implements a two-step -- registration, followed by activation -- process for user signup.
-It was formerly the default registration workflow of ``django-registration``, though for two-step (registration and activation) signup, :ref:`the HMAC activation workflow <hmac-workflow>` is now recommended.

-If you still want to make use of this workflow, however, you can follow the instructions below.
+.. note:: **Use of the model-based workflow is discouraged**

+   The model-based activation workflow was originally the *only* workflow built in to ``django-registration``, and later was the default one.
+However, it no longer represents the best practice for registration with modern versions of Django, and so it continues to be included only for backwards compatibility with existing installations of ``django-registration``.

+   If you're setting up a new installation and want a two-step process with activation, it's recommended you use :ref:`the HMAC activation workflow <hmac-workflow>` instead.

    Also, note that this workflow was previously found in ``registration.backends.default``, and imports from that location still function in ``django-registration`` |version| but now raise deprecation warnings.
 The correct location going forward is ``registration.backends.model_activation``.

 Default behavior and configuration